JonathanRReed/Ai-stats/README.md

-This is a hobbist project and is not intended to be used for any commercial purpose.
+This is a hobbyist project and is not intended to be used for any commercial purpose.
-Inspired by Theo brownie's https://model-prices.vercel.app/
+Inspired by Theo Browne's https://model-prices.vercel.app/

-The data is from ArtificialAnylisis.com via their free API.
+The data is from ArtificialAnalysis.com via their free API.
-All data & benchmarking is done is create & owned internally by ArtificialAnylisis.com
+All data & benchmarking is created & owned internally by ArtificialAnalysis.com

-THe font used is NebulaSans, which is a custom font created by https://nebula.com all rights reserved to them.
+The font used is NebulaSans, which is a custom font created by https://nebula.com all rights reserved to them.

 The site is built with Astro and TailwindCSS.